Randstad NV: Four main specializations

+Acquisitions

+In 2008, Randstad acquired Vedior for €3.3 billion and scaled up across Europe.

 In September 2011, Randstad acquired Spherion for $770 million.

 In August 2016, Randstad acquired Monster.com for $429 million in cash.
-In September 2024, Monster merged with CareerBuilder, and funds managed by Apollo Global Management became the majority owner of the websites, with Randstad retaining a minority investment.
+In September 2024, Monster.com merged with CareerBuilder, and funds managed by Apollo Global Management became the majority owner of the websites, with Randstad retaining a minority investment.

+In 2024, Randstad acquired Torc, an AI-powered talent marketplace, to enhance its digital engineering delivery.

 Sponsorships

-Randstad was a sponsor of British Formula One team Williams F1 from 2006 until 2017.
+Randstad was a sponsor of Formula One team Williams F1 from 2006 until 2017.

-In 2019, Randstad became the sponsor of Italian Formula 1 team Scuderia Toro Rosso, since 2020 called Scuderia AlphaTauri.
-From 2024 Racing Bulls.
+In 2019, Randstad became the sponsor of Italian Formula 1 team Scuderia Toro Rosso (known as Scuderia AlphaTauri from 2020-2024 and Racing Bulls since 2024).

-Controversies

-Data collection for Google

-In 2019, Google contracted with Randstad to collect data for its Pixel 4 facial recognition authentication feature.
-Google's stated goal with the project was to make the feature more inclusive by collecting facial data from people with dark skin, and those participating in the research were given a $5 gift certificate.
-However, the New York Daily News reported that Randstad project leaders allegedly directed its workers to maximize data collection by deceiving participants and targeting homeless people in Atlanta, Georgia.
-Randstad stated that, after hearing concerns about how information was presented to participants and obtaining consent, the project was temporarily suspended and project leaders were retrained.
-After the report was published, Google shut down its field research and was investigating the allegations.